ThinkRED

 Then a week (or was that weeks) after that, Sir Barry invited Mr. Paolo Pangan (Yehey’s Digital Strategy Manager) over to give a lecture on viral marketing.
 Me talking to my self: sayang, had we learned how to do viral marketing early on, our videos would have been much successful.

-Initially, I thought of Yehey! as a Pinoy version of Yahoo!
-I remember creating an account there when it was first made available to public.
-But no, Yehey! is offers services a lot more varied than that of Yahoo!
-Do visit their site to know more of what I am saying here :P
+Initially, I thought of Yehey! as a Pinoy version of Yahoo!–I actually remember creating an account there when it was first made available to public.
+But, well, no, Yehey! offers services a lot more varied than those that Yahoo! offers.
+Do visit their site to know more of what I am saying here πŸ˜›

 Speaking of viral videos, I just checked out our viral video in YouTube earlier — and what I saw really made me happy: